-Sport for development in Africa: ‘Sports grounds with concepts!’
+Sport for Development in Africa: Partners with Concepts!

 Project title: Sport for Development in Africa (S4DA) Regional Project

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Country: Multi-country project in Ethiopia, Ivory Coast, Ghana, Kenya, Namibia, Senegal

 Lead executing agency: National and regional ministries of education, youth and sport